 There are many ways to perform a health and safety audit at your facility, but what exactly is a safety audit and do you have to conduct one?
 An audit is usually a preventative measure undertaken to evaluate the safety and health of a facility and its personnel.
 Typically, the audit process involves conducting a survey of a facility to ensure that the goals of the safety program are being achieved and while not compulsory by federal OSHA standards, they are by several state plans, including Minnesota.
 These surveys can be used not only as a compliance tool but also as a an effective leading indicator of your facility overall safety culture.
 Often internal auditing teams are too close to the process or facility and can miss opportunities for improvement.
 The utilization of CBI staff professionals in your auditing process can be instrumental in maximizing achieving your safety and health goals.

 Safety Teams are a key part of safety in the workplace.
 They can provide a central focus when they represent all functions or departments to allow the organization to take an overall look at safety requirements and to foresee problems.
 They can provide a sounding board by being a visible and approachable body for safety or health complaints and suggestions.
-Our proven methods for motivating your Team will ensure that they will be action-oriented and results driven.
+Our proven methods for motivating your team will ensure that they will be action-oriented and results driven.
 All members are given training and the tools they need to become successful.
-Each member is given a position within the team, goal setting and problem solving techniques, accident analysis skills, and measurement tools to assess the team progress.
+Each member is given a position within the team to focus on goal setting and problem solving techniques, accident analysis skills and measurement tools to assess the team progress.

-Almost everyone knows we have a tremendous substance abuse problem in America.
 Working for a company that is alcohol and drug free has a lot of advantages.
-Employers who maintain alcohol and drug-free workplaces do more than just protect their business assets, they contribute to the improved safety, health and well being of their workforce.
+Employers who maintain alcohol and drug-free workplaces do more than just protect their business assets; they contribute to the improved safety, health and well being of their workforce.
 Employees benefit from knowing that a drug free workplace program applies not only to them, but to all coworkers and managers on whom their safety and security depends.

 The good news is that the vast majority of workers are not substance abusers.
 Our best defense in keeping our workplace free from drug and alcohol use is employee education and awareness.
 Our staff has over 25 years experience developing and implementing successful Substance Abuse Programs.